Industrial and financial systems group

 Our Code of Conduct and supporting policies in procurement and human resources (HR) support us in mitigating against modern slavery taking place in our business.

-To ensure that we recruit and treat employees fairly, aiming to eliminate modern slavery at all costs, our HR policies or guidelines set out our procedures on how we:
+To ensure that we recruit and treat employees fairly, aiming to eliminate modern slavery at all costs, our HR policies and guidelines set out our procedures on how we:

 - Manage the exit of an employee from the business in a fair and consistent manner.